douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 בָדִים הָיִינוּ הָיִינוּ. עַתָּה בְּנֵי חוֹרִין:

     Avadim hayinu.
 Ata b’nei chorin.

 # # {{ Page }}

 # The Mad Liberation | magid

 Blessedly, we have reached the part of the seder that always stays the same, like {{ something that always stays the same //  //  // Pope Constantine }}.
-It is a tale as old as time itself, and as {{ adjective // wordy  //  // smelly }} as {{ something smelly // fish  // __ is/are smelly  // frogs }}.
+It is a tale as old as time itself, and as {{ adjective attributed to something rotten // moldy //  // smelly }} as {{ something smelly // fish  // __ is/are smelly  // frogs }}.
 Indeed, the story of Moses and his good deeds is the same whether told in person, {{ in a place // at the drive-in // I am __. // in Florence }}, or on a video call.

 Long ago, being a Jew was not easy.
 Indeed, we were slaves, all because the wicked Pharaoh feared our great numbers, especially our {{ a great number // seventy //  // three }} and our {{ a number // eleven million //  // zero }}.
 Forced to {{ perform a professional service // prepare tax returns // it’s an honor to__  // do the landscaping for the Met }}, we lived in misery.
 Even worse, we had to design, build, and maintain {{ something found in Egypt // the pyramids //  // sacred cats }}.